wishinghand/How-To-Get-Hired/slides.md

 ## Are You Experienced?
 - Every job description is a wish list
 - Unless it's wildly out of your skill set, you can probably get it
-- If you don't know something on the list, start Youtubing
+- If you don't know something on the list, Youtube, Udemy, Egghead

----
-## A Job is Just a Job
-You are trading time and labor for capital.

-Don't fall in love with a position.

-It will never love you back.

 ---
 ## Look online